SanjayDK3669/SanjayDK3669/README.md

 ### 🧠 About Me
 🎓 I’m pursuing an **MSc in Data Science** from *Mangalore*.
 💡 I’m passionate about **Machine Learning**, **NLP**, and **Computer Vision** — with a goal to build **real-world AI solutions**.
 🚀 Currently improving my ML expertise (35–40% ➜ aiming for 70%+) while working on:
-- 🧭 Smart agriculture devices for 1-2 acre lands (budget under ₹5,000)
-- ☁️ Cloud-based MSME solutions with automation and insights
 - 🧰 Full-stack AI projects & MLOps pipelines

 ---